Guidelines for deploying MLflow models

 Tip

-Signatures in MLflow models are optional but they are highly encouraged as they provide a convenient way to early detect data compatibility issues.
-For more information about how to log models with signatures read Logging models with a custom signature, environment or samples.
+Signatures in MLflow models are recommended because they provide a convenient way to detect data compatibility issues.
+For more information about how to log models with signatures, see Logging models with a custom signature, environment or samples.

-MLflow includes built-in deployment tools that model developers can use to test models locally.
-For instance, you can run a local instance of a model registered in MLflow server registry with mlflow models serve -m my_model or you can use the MLflow CLI mlflow models predict.
-Azure Machine Learning online and batch endpoints run different inferencing technologies, which might have different features.
-Read this section to understand their differences.
+Model developers can use MLflow built-in deployment tools to test models locally.
+For instance, you can run a local instance of a model that's registered in the MLflow server registry by using mlflow models serve

 Input formats